MYTHS & MISCONCEPTIONS

 Myth: I see all of the recyclables going into the same truck as the garbage anyway, so it doesn't matter.

 Truth: Co-mingling of garbage and recyclables is illegal and can result in a hefty fine for haulers.
 Likely what you saw was one of two things.
 Most likely, it was a split bodied truck, which can hold garbage and recycling in separate compartments, and which cuts down on the number of trucks on the road.
 If it wasn't that, it may have been a case of heavy contamination in the recyclables which rendered them unfit for recycling.
+On rare occasion, some private haulers may have the capacity to sort the bags at their own facilities.

 Myth: I don't have to clean out recyclables, that gets done at the facility.